-How to Hook up a DVD Player to Hisense/Sharp/Hitachi/TCL Roku TV
+How to Connect a DVD Player to Roku TV: Hisense, Sharp, TCL & More

 Part 1.
 How to Connect a DVD Player to a Roku TV with an HDMI Cable?

 A DVD player can be connected to Roku TV with HDMI cables or without HDMI using a composite AV cable, which has red, yellow, and white plugs.
-If your device is HDMI-compatible, it's suggested that you use the HDMI connection method because it can give better image and sound quality.
+Tip: Using HDMI ensures the best picture and sound quality.
+Make sure to note which HDMI port you use on your TV for correct input selection.

 Step 1.
 Unplug your Roku TV's power cord and that of your DVD player.